Articles and documents last updated June 2021

-If the above-mentioned conditions of home office are met, infrastructure costs can also be deducted from taxes.
+If the above-mentioned home office conditions are met, infrastructure costs can also be deducted from taxes.
 However, this is only possible if they are not reimbursed by the employer.

-In the cantons LU, GL, AR, SG and VS, the actual costs can also be deducted, but these costs must then be proven.
+In the cantons LU, GL, AR, SG, and VS, the actual costs can also be deducted, but these costs must then be proven.